personal-coding/Stock-Market-Prediction-Forecasting-Price-Movements-using-Technical-Indicators/README.md

 SVM - Cross Validation - This uses a five-fold cross validation against the ten technical indicators used in the paper to train, then tests the prediction accuracy.
 The SVM is using the sigmoid kernel and a grid search for C (-5 to 15) and gamma (-15 to 3).
 Again, this matches the paper parameters.

 SVM - Best Accuracy - This loops the SVM across the sigmoid kernel and all values for C (-5 to 15) and gamma (-15 to 3) to see what the best possible accuracies are.

-# Results Files
-All of my results are noted in the results folders (cross validation files are saved here) and best results folders (absolute best results are saved here).

-# K-Fold Cross Validation
-Yes, I am aware k-fold cross validation is not realistic in the context of time series analysis, but this repo is trying to attempt to confirm the results of the paper which uses k-fold cross validation.